CHFR-wide/gspinner-game/README.md

 # Gspinner-game

-A small, javascript-only game of chicken.
+A small, javascript-only game of chicken (image-resources not included).